awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_kms.IKey
 - *Default:* If `encryption` is set to `KMS` and this property is undefined, a new KMS key will be created and associated with this bucket.

-External KMS key to use for bucket encryption.
+External KMS Key to use for the S3 Bucket encryption.

 The `encryption` property must be either not specified or set to `KMS` or `DSSE`.
 An error will be emitted if `encryption` is set to `UNENCRYPTED` or `S3_MANAGED`.